-An estoppel certificate is a term that is often used by real estate investors, and deciphering what it means might take some time for novice investors.
+An estoppel certificate is a term that is often used by commercial real estate investors, and deciphering what it means might take some time for novice investors.
 In this blog, we break down to you what an estoppel certificate is, why landlords request such certificates and the contents of a tenant estoppel certificate.

 What is an Estoppel Certificate?